jbx-protocol/juice-docs-v2/docs/learn/overview.md

 <!---->

-##### **Reserved rate**
+##### Reserved rate
 <p>
-  The percent of newly minted tokens that a project wishes to withhold for custom distributions.
-The project owner can pre-program a list of wallets and Juicebox projects to split reserved tokens between.
+  The percentage of newly minted tokens that a project wishes to withhold for custom distributions.
+The project owner can pre-program a list of addresses, other Juicebox project owners, and contracts that adhere to <a href="/api/interfaces/ijbsplitsallocator.md">IJBSplitsAllocator</a> to split reserved tokens between.
 </p>
 <p>
-  <a href="/docs/learn/glossary/reserved-tokens">Learn more about reserved rates</a>
+  <a href="/docs/learn/glossary/reserved-tokens">Learn more about reserved rate</a>
 </p>

 <!---->

-##### **Redemption rate**
+##### Redemption rate
 <p>
   The percentage of a project's treasury funds that can be reclaimed by community members by redeeming the project's tokens during the funding cycle.
 </p>
 <p>
-  A rate of 100% suggests a linear proportion, meaning X% of treasury funds can be reclaimed by redeeming X% of the token supply.
+  A rate of 100% suggests a linear proportion, meaning X% of treasury overflow can be reclaimed by redeeming X% of the token supply.
 </p>
 <p>
   <a href="/docs/learn/glossary/redemption-rate">Learn more about redemption rates</a>